quatico-solutions/websmith/packages/compiler/README.md

 ### High performance watch mode

-If you used ts-loader for webpack before, you probably used the `transpileOnly` option.
-Websmith provides you this same ability in the CLI:
+If you used `ts-loader` for webpack before, you probably used the `transpileOnly` option.
+Websmith provide the same ability via CLI parameters:

 ```sh
 websmith --transpileOnly --watch